cloudmesh-community/hid-sp18-523/notebook.md

 ## Week ( Feb 04 - Feb 10 , 2019 )

+* Enhanced REST API code and created new end point to pass item id as parameter and retreived item sales as result
+* Researched on professor comment of passing data parameters to REST API
 * Online Hours - Attended online hours on 1/30/19 of professor.
 Reviewed project with him
-* Researched on professor comment of passing data parameters to REST API
-* Enhanced REST API code created new end point

 ## Week ( Jan 26 - Feb 03 , 2019 )